Skip to main content

 • GET method MUST be used for read requests

 The POST method MAY also be used for read requests, if input is not given by parameters but rather by an HTTP body to bypass maximum URL length.
 The PUT method MAY also be used for upsert requests (create or update) if this is required.
-A state (active / inactive) at each entity MUST be used for a soft delete, so that the DELETE method SHALL NOT be used.
-Other HTTP request methods SHALL NOT be used, including PATCH.
+A state (active / inactive) at each entity MUST be used for a soft delete, so that the DELETE method SHOULD NOT be used.
+Other HTTP request methods SHOULD NOT be used, including PATCH.

 To facilitate the compliance assessment, this chapter additionally lists and describes the API resources of the Gate API per API controller.